What ACH Rules Are Changing?

 Any merchant accepting WEB ACH debit payments are expected to follow the upcoming Nacha guidelines.
 However, the extra measures your company must take will only apply to the first time you take a payment from each consumer’s account.

 For example, if you take one-time payments from a repeat customer, you will only need to verify their payment information the first time they use this payment method.
 This rule also applies to recurring payments.
-You are expected to verify the bank account information for the first payment in the schedule that this account is used.
-Afterward this, your current ACH payment processes will be sufficient.
+You are expected to verify the bank account information for the first payment in the schedule.
+Afterward, your current ACH payment processes will be sufficient.

 Consequences of Noncompliance